tomekpajak/csharp-design-patterns/README.md

 ICloneable problems:
 >- does not specify whether cloning should be shallow or deep so we don't know what to expect
->- return object type intead of strong type
+>- return object type instead of strong type
 >- description of Array.Clone: "Creates a shallow copy of the System.Array" so if we have shallow copying here, why should we do something more?

 [C# Example](tp.Prototype/Program.cs)